 Members of the research teams are made aware of our privacy policy and practices by reviewing this statement upon joining the team.
 They follow industry-best practices to secure user data, and access to the database and logs are limited to members of the research group and system administration staff.

+Further, Adler team members received training on research data privacy as part of the Syracuse and Adler IRB protocol.
+In addition, the system does not request or collect any personally identifiable information nor any information that could be harmful or embarrassing to users.